Measures for Individuals and Teams

 Even with all this data, we still do not have enough information to determine who is creating value.
-We are missing a qualitative view (KCS article quality) to balance the quantitative view (activity).
+We are missing a qualitative view (indicators of quality) to balance the quantitative view (activity).

-If we refer back to the Article Quality Index (AQI)we discussed earlier, we can get an additional perspective on Hector and Kim behaviors and contribution.
+If we refer back to the Content Standard Checklist we discussed earlier, we can get an additional perspective on Hector and Kim's behaviors and contribution.

-Hector's quality index is 99.2%; he consistently creates articles that adhere to the content standard.
-In contrast, Kim's quality index is 87.5%, which is below the goal (AQI is an outcome and should have a goal), and the frequency of duplicates is very high.
+Hector's Content Standard Checklist percentage is 99.2%; he consistently creates articles that adhere to the content standard.
+In contrast, Kim's percentage is 87.5%, which is below the goal (the Content Standard Checklist percentage is an outcome and should have a goal), and the frequency of duplicates is very high.
 This high duplicate rate reinforces the idea that Kim is not searching before resolving and creating.
 While her activity level is excellent, that activity is corrupting the knowledge base because of the level of duplicate KCS articles introduced.

 There is one more perspective that can further increase our confidence in who is creating value and who might need some help from a coach.
-AQI tells us who understands and adheres to the content standard.
+The Content Standard Checklist tells us who understands and adheres to the content standard.
 The last piece of the puzzle is provided by the PAR (Process Adherence Review - formerly Process Integration Indicators) which helps us understand who is doing the Solve Loop: who has really integrated use of the knowledge base into their workflow.